Collaboratories: Call for Faculty Proposals

 Virtual Stanza Della Segnatura

-An interactive virtual environment that allows viewers to explore the Stanza della Segnatura, its vivid frescoes by Raphael, and passages from a Renaissance book by Giorgio Vasari describing the room in the 16th cen.
+Faculty, students, and Lab staff built an interactive virtual environment that allows viewers to explore the Stanza della Segnatura, its vivid frescoes by Raphael, and related passages from Giorgio Vasari’s 16th century “The Lives of the Most Excellent Painters, Sculptors, and Architects” describing the room.

 See this Collaboratory

-Have an idea for a Collaboratory?
-Or just curious and want to learn more?
+Have an idea for a Collaboratory or just curious to learn more?
 Sign up here for an individual exploratory meeting with Ahmanson Lab Staff.

 For more information about Collaboratories, please reach out to Curtis Fletcher (cfletche@usc.edu) or Mats Borges (mdborges@usc.edu).